Jean-alien/big-product-team2/README.md

 5. Set up express.js Server and define routes

-   ▶ connect to MongoDB collections from #3
+   ▶ Connect to MongoDB collections from #3

 7. UI: Build the User Interface of Navigation bar, tabs, quiz question (main) page, login/sign-up page, About Us page, and footer